moderntribe/tribe-debugger-plugin/readme.txt

 You can use this plugin to manually log data or to capture logging on WordPress actions.
 You can capture load time, memory, backrace, data dumps, urls, and server IPs.

+This is designed to either be managed using wp-config.php and logging OR using the admin and debugbar plugin ( http://wordpress.org/extend/plugins/debug-bar/ ).
+Most of the following documentation applies equally to the settings panel or the wp-config.php vars.
+Either one works fine.
+The only exception is the DEBUG_LOG configuration which is only supported as a wp-config var.

 Firstly, you can manually log things using the following function:

 `do_action( 'log', $message, $group, $data );`